blax-k/SpawnElytra/README.md

 3. Commit your Changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the Branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Credits

-- Plugin developed by Blaxk_

-## Road Map:
-- Add Folia Support
-- Release Ports for older Versions
-- Add MiniMessage Support
-- Feel free to give Ideas :)

-## Known Bugs
-- Rectangular Based Spawn Radius (Fixed, will be rolled out soon)

-If you encounter any issues while using the plugin (or have literally ANY suggestion), please refer to [my github page](https://github.com/blaxkkkk/SpawnElytra/issues).